phrazzld/timeismoneycc/CONTRIBUTING.md

 ## Coding Standards

+### TypeScript

+- Use TypeScript for all new code
+- Enable strict type checking
+- Avoid using `any` type - prefer specific types, interfaces, or `unknown`
+- Explicitly define return types for functions
+- Use ES6 features when appropriate
+- Use interfaces to define object shapes and API contracts
+- Use type guards for runtime type checking where needed
+- Keep code modular and maintain single responsibility principle

 ### JavaScript

+- Legacy JavaScript code should be gradually migrated to TypeScript
 - Use ES6 features when appropriate
 - Follow consistent indentation (2 spaces)
 - Use meaningful variable and function names